Logo Copyright © 2007 NCCG - All Rights Reserved

 The Impact of Torah on Spirituality

 Q. I was talking to a Christian the other day about the Noahide Laws and was surprised that he had never heard of them before.
-He knew about the Mosaic Law and had been taught the standard Protestant doctrine that Christ had "done away" with that.
+He knew about the Mosaic Law and had been taught the standard Protestant doctrine that Messiah had 'done away' with that.
 I wonder if you could explain to us what the Noahide Law was, how it relates to the Mosaic Law, and what its relevance - if any - is to us today?

 Q. Is the absence of a specific code in Genesis because this book was primarily about Israel and not the Patriarchs?

-A. Genesis is a highly condensed history of a very long period of time.
-There are other books that amplify this important span of sacred history such as the Book of Jasher (mentioned in the Bible) (Josh.10:13; 2 Sam.1:18) and the Book of Adam and Eve.
-Many, if not most of these, are targums or pseudepigraphic expansions that are embellished versions of a bona fide core history.
+A. Genesis is a highly condensed history covering a very long period of time.
+There are, or were, other books - which have yet to be discovered or revealed - that amplify this important span of sacred history.
+There are many claimants such as the Book of Jasher (supposedly mentioned in the Bible) (Josh.10:13; 2 Sam.1:18) and the Book of Adam and Eve.
+Many, if not most of these, are targums or pseudepigraphic expansions that are either fakes or embellished, corrupted versions of a bona fide core history.
 About all we can say for certain is that there were earlier histories but that they are either no longer in our Bible or never were in the first place.

 Q. And what is your view of that?

-A. The Bible does cite many books no longer a part of it, such of the writings of various prophets and seers (e.g. 2 Chr.9:29; 12:15), which would be nice to read some day.
+A. The Bible does cite many books no longer a part of it, such of the writings of various nevi'im (prophets) and seers (e.g. 2 Chr.9:29; 12:15), which would be nice to read some day.
 For now, though, we are limited to what we have got and must make do.

 Q. Why, then, do you think this Patriarchal Code is not mentioned in Genesis?